 As you might imagine, lower doses of CBD won’t stick around in the bloodstream as long as high doses.

-A study published in Therapeutic Drug Monitoring found that 1.35 mg of CBD and 2.5 mg of THC was only detectable in the blood for about 6 hours after ingestion .
+A study published in Therapeutic Drug Monitoring found that 1.35 mg of CBD and 2.5 mg of THC were only detectable in the blood for about 6 hours after ingestion .